next-hat/nanocl/doc/readme.md

 ## 🏃 Running

-You can run `Nanocl` in multiple way
+You can run `Nanocl` in multiple ways

-First you need to start a daemon, the daemon need to have right to access to docker.<br />
+First you need to start the daemon, the daemon needs to have the right to access to docker.<br />
 The daemon is our principal **REST API** and will start the required components at runtime.

-Make sure your are in docker group if it's not you can add it like this
+Make sure your are in docker group, if not then you can add yourself:

 ```sh
 sudo usermod -aG docker $USER